mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 07 - Boolean Variables/readme.md

 *Using boolean variables as flags, exposes accidental implementation and pollutes the code with Ifs.*

 > TL;DR: Don't use boolean variables, they force you to write Ifs.
-Create polymorfic states instead.
+Create polymorphic states instead.

 # Problems